Oven Fried Chicken Recipe

 The problem: I don’t like making fried chicken.
 I’m not fond of breading all those individual pieces.
 Worse, standing over a deep fryer in summer is truly hell-ish.
 (Sympathy to my brother and his wife who are standing near a deep fryer right this minute, and nearly all summer minutes.
 Why?
 Find out about their resort-town restaurant life here.)

-While skyping with my mom recently she told me about how she’s been cooking her chicken.
+While skyping with my mom recently, she told me about how she’s been cooking her chicken.
 She breads the whole thing.
 Brilliant!
 No individual pieces to mess with.
 And, even better, it’s done in the oven so I can stay cool somewhere else (like in the pool) while the chicken heats up.

-This oven-roasted breaded chicken is spatchcocked.
-What does spatchcocked mean, you ask?
+What does spatchcock mean, you ask?

 Spatchcocking is a simple method of taking a whole chicken and cutting out the backbone so that the bird can be positioned in a single layer.
 This makes it flatter and of an even height so that it cooks more quickly and more evenly.
 Because the chicken is cooked for less time, the white meat is as juicy and tender as dark meat.
 Learn how to spatchcock a chicken here.
 Trust me: It really is quick and easy and so so worth trying.
 (Note: I don’t bother with the skewering step shown in the video.)